PaulNMwaura/my_shell/README.md

 Additionally, the shell can execute any external command available on the system using the execve() function.
-For example, on Linux, the shell can run commands like ls, and on Windows, it can run dir, provided these commands are available as executables on the system.
+For example, on Linux, the shell can run commands like ls, and other commands provided that they are available as executables on the system.